 Note: I advise you receive approval from your board of director prior to the endorsement.
 I will add your credit union to my database, and keep you updated and informed so you can help direct our advocacy priorities.
 On my lobbying materials (such as letters and e-mails to politicians or regulators) I will list your credit union as endorsing our regulatory relief priorities.

 What if I'm not ready to endorse ESCUD?
-Perhaps your or your board isn't quite ready to commit, or you aren't sure it is safe (what if we don't 100% agree on everything)?
+Perhaps your or your board isn't quite ready to commit, or you aren't sure it is safe (who are these crazy people, anyway)?
 That is fine!
 Just follow us on Linkedin, and please chime in with comments or questions, or give us "kudos" when you like what we are doing.
 We want to hear from all small CUs about how we can better help you survive and thrive (primarily through encouraging member-centric giving back, and advocating for regulatory relief).
-The more small CUs who "follow us" - that also gives us more traction and leverage, to make our voices heard!
+The more small CUs who "follow us" - that gives us more traction and leverage, to make our voices heard!

 What is expected of my Credit Union?
 We are fighting for the survival of small credit unions who truly live the “not-for-profit” tax-exempt ethos, by giving profits back to members, especially for underserved communities, minorities and those of modest means.
 You should be able to demonstrate a *clear* value to your members or community, which is different and better than the "big banks."

 How much does it cost?
 It is free to endorse us, and you can cancel (withdraw your endorsement) at any time.
-Dues or fees might be introduced in the future if approved by a majority of you (if more money was desired to increase lobbying and productivity).
+Dues or fees might be introduced in the future if approved by a majority of you (if you wanted us to increase lobbying and productivity, which wouldn't be free).

 Why is ESCUD doing this for “free?”
 The president of ECUD (Doug Wadsworth) has already been doing this work for his own small credit union (Tri-CU), but kept getting ignored.
 With the backing of other small CU endorsements, it makes the efforts much more productive (now they listen), and can benefit us all.

 How big of an organization is ESCUD?
 Small, but growing fast.
 Thus far, all the lobbying efforts are being handled by Doug Wadsworth and Scott Prior, along with managing their own small credit unions.
-Board Members of this organization include Brandi Johnson and Scott Prior (other small CU CEOs in Washington state).
+Board Members of this organization include the following CEOs of small CUs: Brandi Johnson, Scott Prior, Sarah McNeil and Joshua Urbick.
 See the "endorsements" page for the latest count of endorsing credit unions.

 What *exactly* will ESCUD be doing?
-Doug, Scott and others will be continually communicating to relevant regulators and politicians the value of small credit unions, and how common-sense regulatory relief which does not impact our safety or soundness, can be enacted to avoid our extinction.
+Doug (with support and guidance from the board) will be continually communicating to relevant regulators, politicians and leagues, the value of small credit unions, and how common-sense regulatory relief which does not impact our safety or soundness, can be enacted to avoid our extinction.
 This will include letters, news articles, e-mails, visits, etc.

 Will ESCUD be endorsing political candidates or parties?
 No, the organization is focused on encouraging any relevant person or agency to reduce the regulatory burden on small credit unions, regardless of party affiliation.